plone/plone.restapi/docs/source/endpoints/upgrade.md

 ..  http:example:: curl httpie python-requests
     :request: ../../../src/plone/restapi/tests/http-examples/upgrade_post_dry_run.req
 ```
+A dry run runs the entire upgrade, but does not commit the result to the database.
 The response will contain the result of the upgrade operation, indicating `dry_run` was selected:

 ```http